-A (low): Good credit quality.
-The capacity for the payment of financial obligations is substantial, but of lesser quality than "AA".
-May be vulnerable to future events, but qualifying negative factors are considered manageable.
+BBB (high): Adequate credit quality.
+The capacity for the payment of financial obligations is considered acceptable.
+May be vulnerable to future events.

 Long-term obligations ratings by DBRS are divided into several categories ranging from "AAA", reflecting the highest credit quality, over categories "AA", "A", "BBB", "BB", "B", "CCC", "CC", "C" to category "D", reflecting when the issuer has filed under any applicable bankruptcy, insolvency or winding up statute or there is a failure to satisfy an obligation after the exhaustion of grace periods.
 All rating categories other than "AAA" and "D" also contain subcategories "(high)" and "(low)".
 The absence of either a "(high)" or "(low)" designation indicates the rating is in the middle of the category.